code-saturne/code_saturne/docs/doxygen/developer_guide/further_reading.md

 - Local definitions ensure variables are _local_ (and thus automatically private) in OpenMP sections.

-Since the C99 standard, variables may be defined in a function body, or even in a control structure:
+Variables may be defined in a
+function body, or even in a control structure:

 ```{.cpp}